Saint-Clair-de-Halouze

 Saint-Clair-de-Halouze (/fr/) is a commune in the Orne department in north-western France.
 It is situated midway between Domfront and Flers.
 It was originally a centre for ferrous mining and the little community, the minehead and the railway line, now a path, remain.
 The small river Halouze flows through the village on its way to join the Varenne (Loire basin).

+Geography

+The commune is made up of the following collection of villages and hamlets, Le Rocher, Lépinardière, La Bocagerie, La Haloudière, Saint-Clair-de-Halouze and La Bunêches.